-Transhumanists Love Life Even When Acknowledging Problems
+Transhumanists Can Love Life and Acknowledge Problems

-We received the following email from a site visitor today:
+The Mormon Transhumanist Association received the following email from a site visitor today:

 “Life is not a problem to be solved but a reality to be experienced.”
 Soren Aabye Kierkegaard

 While I agree heartily that life overall is not a problem and that it is a reality to be experienced, I imagine that the sender of the email doesn’t think a Transhumanist could sincerely agree.
-Of course, I do see problems in life, both present and foreboding, as did Kierkegaard (illustrated by writing or speaking that sentence) and as does the sender of the email (illustrated in the act of emailing us.
+Of course, I do see problems in life, both present and foreboding.
+So did Kierkegaard, as illustrated by writing or speaking the quoted sentence.
+And so does the sender of the email, as illustrated in the act of emailing us.